prometheus-science/web2/index.md

   <div id="aboutus">
     <div class="section-title">About Us</div>
     <div id="aboutus-text">
-      AttaliTech was launched in 2016 as the world's <b>first</b> Shiny consulting firm.
-The goal was simple: provide a one-stop shop for any and all of your Shiny needs, while adhering to the <b>highest standards</b>.
-Today, AttaliTech is a <b>global leader</b> in providing top quality R/Shiny services and is trusted by over 100 companies worldwide.
-We take pride in knowing you won't get better quality anywhere else.<br/><br/><b>We're certain of it.</b>
+      Prometheus Science is a young company and one of the first to provide consulting and services around open source hardware.
+With the simple goal to provide a one-stop shop for all research equipment needs while adhering to the best open source practices.
+Providing high quality services and solutions being trusted by world renowned research institutions, start-ups and individuals.
+We take pride in being active members and allies of the open source hardware community.
     </div>
   </div>
 </div>